 Packing for the Trip

 If you know how to pack for yourself, you'll probably know how to pack for the kids.
 Be clear about who is in charge of packing what.
 Split the packing responsibilities right down the middle along with the other adults.
 Involve the kids in this part of the adventure.
-Together, you will all see that packing is mental preparation and motivation for the trip.

 Food and Hydration

 Hydration is important, too.
-Keep a water bottle close at hand and make a conscious effort to consume enough water throughout the day.
-The exertion of paddling, combined with sunlight reflecting off of the water, can increase your fluid requirements more than you might think.
-Water pillows carry the most water for paddle craft because they can be filled to capacity and still fit easily under the seats, where you want to keep the weight.
+Keep a water bottle close at hand and make a conscious effort to drink enough throughout the day.
+The exertion of paddling, combined with sunlight reflecting off of the water, can increase fluid requirements more than you might think.

 Clothing

 Layering with water-resistant, breathable fibers (e.g., rashguards, merino wool, polyester, weather-resistant shell) is the secret to comfort.
 Bring extra pants for kids under 7 years old who, no matter what, always seem to get filthy and wet.
 Don't bother with cotton unless you're in extremely warm conditions.
-Always store clothing in durable, waterproof "dry bags" strapped tightly to the inside of the boat with no loose loops or ropes to trap a paddler.

-Some of my favorites for kids:
+Some essentials for kids:

-- Mid-calf to knee-high waterproof boots, which work even in warm weather.
+• Mid-calf to knee-high waterproof boots, which work even in warm weather.
 Sandals may be OK in areas that are free from foot hazards such as barnacles or broken glass.

-- Raingear that fits well (don't forget how quickly kids grow).
+• Raingear that fits well

 Remember that you generally bring the same gear for one night as you would for a week.
 For day paddles or very short paddles near your car and/or other facilities, you can perhaps forego some items.